benny-edlund/task-pool/README.md

 auto result = pool.submit( Work{}, Data{ 42 } );
 ```

-Here `task_pool` with check that `work( Data )` is a valid function call prior to submitting and will generate compilation error in the case it is not.
+Here `task_pool` will check that `Work::operator()( Data )` is a valid function call prior to submitting and will generate compilation error in the case it is not.

 &nbsp;
 ## Return values